CodersCampus/supportDocs/docs/item/SCHEDULE_CHANGES.md

 #### Internal

-- Our extremely successful and well received Work Experience program has also siphoned off some checkin attendance.
+- Our extremely successful and well received Work Experience program has also siphoned off a modest amount of checkin attendance.

 ## Projected Pool of Active 2025 Full Stack Students

-- Feb - 8 active students total
+- Feb - 8 active full-stackers
-- March - 7 active students total
+- Mar - 7 active full-stackers
-- April - 7 active students total
+- Apr - 7 active full-stackers
-- May - 6 active students total
+- May - 6 active full-stackers
-- June - 5 active students total
+- Jun - 5 active full-stackers
-- July - 4 active students total
+- Jul - 4 active full-stackers
-- August - 3 active students total
+- Aug - 3 active full-stackers
-- September - 3 active students total
+- Sep - 3 active full-stackers
-- October - 3 active students total
+- Oct - 3 active full-stackers
-- November - 3 active students total
+- Nov - 3 active full-stackers
-- December - 3 active students total
+- Dec - 3 active full-stackers

 Projections are always wrong, but if these are even in the ballpark, this is too few meetings to support 7 fullstack checkins a week, going by what our students prefer.